trillek-team/trillek-vcomputer-module/README.md

 Using these [specs](https://github.com/trillek-team/trillek-computer)

 The design of the Virtual Computer allows to plug and use different CPUs.
-Actually are the TR3200 and the DCPU-16N.
+Actually is the TR3200.

 This repo contains of the Trillek Virtual Computer lib and some extra tools, including a toy emulator build over the lib.